-The console port is used to connect a computer directly to a gigabit Ethernet switch and manage the switch since there is no display device for the switch.
+The console port is used to connect a computer directly to a Gigabit Ethernet switch and manage the switch since there is no display device for the switch.
 In most cases, it is the very first step to configure your network switch.
 Here are the detailed steps of logging in to a network switch via the console port.

-1. Connect the switch console port to the computer serial port with a combination of an RJ45 to RS232 converter cable (provided by the vendor) and an RS232 to USB converter cable (prepared by yourself).
+1. Connect switch console port to the computer serial port with a combination of an RJ45 to RS232 converter cable (provided by the vendor) and an RS232 to USB converter cable (prepared by yourself).

 3. Power on the switch, then open the installed login software (the software Putty is used as an example here), select the serial login mode, and the port is determined by the device manager.
 Baud Speed: 115200, Stop bits: 1.

 Tips: different Ethernet switches may have different baud speed.
 For example, the baud speed of FS TAP switches are 9600 and 115200.

 4. Press the “Open” key and input the default username and password (admin/admin) on the interface popped up, to log in to the switch.
 Then the configuration can be conducted.

 Users can also get access to the basic configuration of the switch through the management port, however, with general authority.
 Once things go abnormal or involve elevated permissions, the console port which boasts superuser privilege can help accomplish the operation.

 Telnet is a network management protocol, through which an administrator or another user can access someone else’s computer remotely.
 This method is applicable to the remote management of the switch which has been configured with IP address (default 192.168.1.1) and user account with the administration authority.

 1. Connect the management port of the switch to the RJ45 port of the PC with an Ethernet cable like Cat5e and Cat6 cables.